 If a lawyer is found to have violated an ethical rule, one of the following levels of discipline may be imposed:

-- The lawyer could receive a private reprimand, which means the lawyer is told he or she has broken a rule, a notation remains on the lawyer’s record for five years and a press release is issued which describes the misconduct but does not disclose the lawyer’s name; or
+- The lawyer could receive a private reprimand, which means the lawyer is told he or she has broken a rule, a notation remains on the lawyer’s record for five years and a notice is published to all Wyoming lawyers which describes the misconduct but does not disclose the lawyer’s name; or

 - The lawyer could receive a public censure which means that the violation of a rule by the lawyer is made public; or

-- The lawyer’s license to practice law could be suspended for up to five years, during which time the lawyer cannot practice law; or
+- The lawyer’s license to practice law could be suspended for up to three years, during which time the lawyer may not practice law; or

 - The lawyer’s license could be revoked, which means the lawyer is disbarred from the practice of law.
 After five years, the lawyer could seek reinstatement.